The research journey

 1. Getting involved

-You contact Durham Community Action, join an information session, or attend training to learn more about the network and the impact community-led research can have.
+You contact the Rural Durham Community Research Network team to arrange joining an information session, or attend training, to learn more about the network and the impact community-led research can have.

 2. Developing a research question